-Tennessee State University adheres to the US Department of Education Regulation 34 CFR 600.2 and the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) Credit Hours Policy Statement requirements in defining the credit hour as a unit of educational accomplishment or measure represented by learning outcomes.
+Tennessee State University adheres to the U.S. Department of Education Regulation 34 CFR 600.2 and the SACSCOC Credit Hours Policy Statement requirements in defining the credit hour as a unit of educational accomplishment or measure represented by learning outcomes.
 According to Federal Regulations, a credit hour is defined as follows: